ibmmark/fabric/docs/source/build_network.rst

 ===========================

 .. note:: These instructions have been verified to work against the
-          version "1.0.0-rc1" tagged docker images and the pre-compiled setup utilities within the supplied tar file.
+          version "1.0.0" tagged Docker images and the pre-compiled setup utilities within the supplied tar file.
 If you run these commands with images or tools from the current master branch, it is possible that you will see configuration and panic errors.

-The build your first network (BYFN) scenario provisions a sample Fabric network consisting of two organizations, each maintaining two peer nodes, and a "solo" ordering service.
+The build your first network (BYFN) scenario provisions a sample Hyperledger Fabric network consisting of two organizations, each maintaining two peer nodes, and a "solo" ordering service.

 Install prerequisites
 ---------------------